 How much does therapy cost?

-Dr. Rodriguez-Siuts does accept most major insurance plans (for current list of insurances visit “Rates and Insurance” page).
+Dr. Rodriguez-Siuts currently accepts some insurance plans (BCBS and Aetna).
 The amount a patient is responsible for varies for each individual.
 Some plans require a copay or payment of the contracted rate if a patient has not met their deductible.
 Our office will call to verify benefits the day of your first appointment but it’s advised for you to call your insurance company before the first appointment to have a clearer understanding of what you will be responsible for.
 Please see page titled “Rates and Insurance” for a list of questions to ask your insurance company when verifying benefits.
-If we are not contracted with your insurance carrier or wish to pay for services out-of-pocket, Dr. Rodriguez-Siuts’ rates are $200 for the initial intake appointment and $150 for the subsequent individual therapy appointments.
+If we are not contracted with your insurance carrier or wish to pay for services out-of-pocket, Dr. Rodriguez-Siuts’ rates are $200 for the initial intake appointment and $175 for the subsequent individual therapy appointments.

 SANDRA RODRIGUEZ-SIUTS, PH.D., LLC